Our research is editorially independent but we may earn a commission for purchases made through our links.

-Wynwood walls is an ever evolving art installation in Miami, created to evolve the warehouse district in Wynwood and bring more respect to graffiti art by spotlighting it in this display.
-The draw the walls have created have helped to transform the Wnywood neighborhood into what it is today, revered as one the “hippest” towns in in America.
+Wynwood walls is an ever-evolving art installation in Miami, created to evolve the warehouse district in Wynwood and bring more respect to graffiti art by spotlighting it in this display.
+The draw the walls have created have helped to transform the Wynwood neighborhood into what it is today, revered as one the “hippest” towns in America.

 Neptune Memorial Reef, Key Biscayne

-Since it’s home to verifiable cluster of psychics in residence, this little town has earned a reputation for being the unofficial hub for psychic readings in the state of Florida.
+Since it’s home to a verifiable cluster of psychics in residence, this unique town in Florida has earned a reputation for being the unofficial hub for psychic readings in the state of Florida.

 Crystal River National Wildlife Refuge

 The Crystal River National Wildlife Refuge is the perfect place to swim alongside manatees!
 Established in the 1980s it is still the only refuge devoted to the protection of the endangered Florida Manatee.
 The refuge preserves the aquifer-fed spring in Kings Bay that is crucial to the Manatee habitat.